 April 12, 2018 @ 4:00 pm - 6:00 pm

 In 2010, the landmark Citizens United Supreme Court decision upheld corporations’ right to participate in politics, declaring that limits to their political spending would infringe on freedom of speech.
 But money is not the only political resource that corporations can use.
 Private companies have access to – and control over – powerful human capital in the form of their employees.
 Professor Hertel-Fernandez will discuss the huge impacts corporations are having on elections and public policy by mobilizing their workers.
 The discussion will be moderated by Professor Kim Voss of the UC Berkeley Sociology Department.

 Thursday, April 12, 4:00 pm

-Alexander Hertel-Fernandez is assistant professor of international and public affairs at Columbia University.
-He studies the political economy of the United States with a focus on organized interests, government, and social policy.
-His writing has appeared in American Prospect, Democracy Journal, the New York Times, Salon, and more, and his first book, Politics at Work, will be published in spring 2018.
+Alexander Hertel-Fernandez is an assistant professor of international and public affairs at Columbia University.
+He studies the political economy of the US, with an emphasis on the politics of organized interests and public policy.

 Kim Voss is a professor of sociology and Associate Dean of the Graduate Division at UC Berkeley.
 She studies social movements, labor, inequality, higher education, and comparative-historical sociology.